tidepool-org/tidepool-org.github.io/index.md

 ## Communication

-We are now using a [Gitter channel](https://gitter.im/tidepool-org/public) for internal communication as well as communication with the open-source community.
-The Tidepool-affiliated people you may see in the channel are:
+We are currently using a [Gitter channel](https://gitter.im/tidepool-org/public) for communication with the open-source community, although we plan to move to a public Slack channel as soon as that option is available.

-- @HowardLook, President, CEO, and Founder
-- @brandonarbiter, VP of Product and Business Development
-- @jh-bate (Jamie Bate), Engineer
-- @jebeck (Jana Beck), Engineer
-- @NSRiggall (Nick Riggall), Customer Operations Lead
-- @skrugman (Sara Krugman), Designer
-- @kgoot (Karina Goot), Engineering Intern
-- @ethanlook (Ethan Look), Engineering Intern

 ## Helping out